thingsboard/thingsboard-extensions/examples/example-action/README.md

 ![img.png](../images/example-action-images/action-resource-tab.png)

-- Call our component in on the HTML tab.
+- Call our component in the HTML tab.
 Logic is completely the same as for any other Angular component:
 ```html
 <tb-add-entity-action [ctx]="ctx" [dialogRef] = "dialogRef"></tb-add-entity-action>
 ```